priyanshu-profile/GENTEEL-NEGOTIATOR/README.md

 ## Dataset Request Access

-The sample dataset can be found in sample_negochat.csv and sample_ind.csv.
+The sample dataset can be found in sample_NeGoChat.csv and sample_ind.csv.

 To request full data access, fill out the agreement form [linked here](https://www.iitp.ac.in/~ai-nlp-ml/resources.html).